In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Get groovin’ to the tune of our house-made chimichurri.
 This herbaceous Argentinian sauce is a miraculous mezcla of fresh parsley, cilantro, and garlic that adds tangy zip to everything it touches.

-- Roasted sweet potatoes (organic sweet potatoes - extra virgin olive oil - harissa powder)
+- Harissa sweet potatoes (roasted sweet potatoes - water - harissa powder)

 - Your choice of protein